bzzhA/rsschool-cv111/cv.md

 1. Artyom Sidorovich
 2. @bzzha (telegram) allinvape101@gmail.com
 3. My goal is to learn to program, strive to learn and learn a lot.
 I have no work experience, this is my first experience in teaching programming.
 4. Began to study JavaScript.
+I carry out tasks for CodeWars.
 5. function positiveSum(arr) {
  return arr.reduce((a, b) => b > 0 ? a + b : a, 0)
 }